pingcap/tidb-insight/README.md

 ### Usage

+For a full list of arguments, you may refer to the output of `insight.py -h`:

     usage: insight.py [-h] [-o OUTPUT] [-p] [--pid PID] [--tidb-proc] [--perf-exec PERF_EXEC] [--perf-freq PERF_FREQ]
                     [--perf-time PERF_TIME] [-l] [--syslog] [--config-file]